ANG606/IR-based-Chatbot/README.md

 ## Run the Chatbot Online

-You can run this chatbot online for free using **Streamlit Cloud**.
+You can run this chatbot online for free using **Streamlit Cloud**  — no installation needed, just open it in your browser and start chatting!
+Please follow the steps below to run the chatbot.

 ### Step-by-Step: Deploy to Streamlit Cloud